Rihanss/holobot/README.md

 If you encounter error, make sure to install **Visual Studio C++ Build Tools**
 Windows:
 > npm i -g --add-python-to-path --vs2015 --production windows-build-tools

 > It's very important that this be run in the administrative prompt, and not a regular one.

 Linux:
 > sudo apt-get install build-essential

 Everything is now done, you now can run
 > npm install

+Please let me know if you encounter another issue